txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Critical severity issues are critical to the security of the project.
-They are likely to lead to loss of funds or control of the project.
+        Critical issues highlight exploits, bugs, loss of funds, or other vulnerabilities that prevent the dApp from working as intended.
+These issues have no workaround.
       ],
       cell(fill: major)[
         #set align(horizon + center)